angular/angular/src/lib/snack-bar/snack-bar.md

 ```

 ### Dismissal
-A snack-bar can be dismissed manually by calling the `dismiss` method on the `MdSnackBarRef`
+A snack-bar can be dismissed manually by calling the `dismiss` method on the `MatSnackBarRef`
 returned from the call to `open`.

 Only one snack-bar can ever be opened at one time.
 If a new snackbar is opened while a previous